hirak99/yabsnap/README.md

-Yet Another Btrfs Snapshotter v0.01
+Yet Another Btrfs Snapshotter

+This readme is vastly outdated; need to rewrite.

 # Installing